mapbox/mapbox-navigation-ios/docs/guides/Styling the UI.md

 1. While running your app, select the Debug View Hierarchy button.
 2. Select the view you wish to style.
-3. On the right side of your screen, seenote the class name.
+3. On the right side of your screen, note the class name.
 4. Apply your styling:

 ```swift